-Starting at a corner take one of the walls and feed it into the Liner-lock.
+Starting at a corner, take one of the walls and feed it into the liner-lock.
 When you release it, the weight of the liner holds it in position.

-Carefully work your way around the pool, paying particular attention to the corners to make ensure they line up correctly.
+Carefully work your way around the pool, paying attention to the corners to make sure they line up correctly.